-Consider volunteering as a Coach for SCUDEM VIII 2023.
+Consider volunteering as a Coach for SCUDEM IX 2024.
 Plan to start working with your team before SCUDEM begins in order to help prepare these energetic students for the modeling experience.

 Watch the Collegial Conversation webinar from 27 September 2021, conducted by Brian Winkel (Director SIMIODE) and Anthony Stefan (Florida Institute of Technology) for practical advice for Coaches and Student Challengers.
 The slides of the presentation include helpful links to details and guiding materials.

-The Outstanding Team from SCUDEM V 2020, Miles Pophal, Chenming Zhen, and Henry Bae, from Florida Institute of Technology, Melbourne FL USA has published their model as a paper, Using Differential Equations to Model a Cockatoo on a Spinning Wheel as part of the SCUDEM V Modeling Challenge, in the Rose-Hulman Undergraduate Mathematics Journal, Volume 23, Number 1.
-The team was coached by Anthony Stefan, graduate student at Florida Institute of Technology.
+- The Outstanding SCUDEM Team, Miles Pophal, Chenming Zhen, and Henry Bae, from Florida Institute of Technology, Melbourne FL USA has published their model as a paper, Using Differential Equations to Model a Cockatoo on a Spinning Wheel as part of the SCUDEM V Modeling Challenge, in the Rose-Hulman Undergraduate Mathematics Journal, Volume 23, Number 1.
+The team was coached by Anthony Stefan, graduate student at Florida Institute of Technology, Melbourne FL USA.

 SCUDEM is administered by SIMIODE, a non-profit Community of Practice focused on a modeling first approach to teaching differential equations.